This post may contain affiliate links. Please see my disclosure policy for details.

-Thankfully, India Someday came onboard to plan out the perfect 7 days in Kerala itinerary for me to make it happen.
+Thankfully, India Someday came on board to plan out the perfect 7 days in Kerala itinerary for me to make it happen.

-I gave them the amount of days I was planning to visit Kerala and they worked out the ideal itinerary to make the most out of my trip there!
+I gave them the number of days I was planning to visit Kerala and they worked out the ideal itinerary to make the most out of my trip there!
 It really took the stress out of it, as they booked my transport, hotels, activities, the lot.

 I spent a week in Kerala exploring the historic Fort Kochi, frolicking in the tea plantations of Munnar and cruising down the Alleppey Backwaters.

 Here’s the perfect 7 days in Kerala itinerary, make sure you steal it to have the best trip.

 Who are India Someday?